 - Dr Simon Knowles - Research interests target nineteenth- and early twentieth-century British art, most especially the problems raised by representations of the the urban setting.
 More

 - Dr Sabine Kriebel - Research centres on modern art and photography, with particular emphasis upon the art of the Weimar Republic.
 Current projects include women photographers of the 1920s, relationality in technological modernity, and the collisions of psychoanalysis and realism.
 More

 Current Student Research

 - Matthew Whyte, PhD candidate.
-Thesis working title: 'Michelangelo’s early visual sources: Understanding the role of the travelling artist in the process of cultural translation'.
+Thesis working title: 'Michelangelo’s Early Visual Sources: Mobility, Cultural Translation and Style'.
 Supervisor: Dr Flavio Boggi.
 More

 Completed Student Research

 - 2017, PhD, Ann Murray, 'From Mars to Kassandra: The Memorialisation of World War I in the Work of Otto Dix'.
 Supervised by Dr Sabine Kriebel.
 More

 - 2016, PhD, Kirstie North, 'Pedem referens: Art Historical Memory and the Analogue in the Work of Tacita Dean, Jeremy Millar and Lucy Skaer'.
 Supervised by Dr Ed Krčma.
 More

 - 2016, PhD, Rachel Warriner, 'Nancy Spero: Pain and politics, 1966-1976'.
 Supervised by Dr Ed Krčma.
 More

 - 2012, MPhil, Elaine Hoysted, 'The Art of Death in Childbirth in Renaissance Italy: A priviliged Status in Motherhood'.
 Supervised by Dr Flavio Boggi.
 More